anand-agarwal/Reddit-mental-health-analysis/README.md

 Data Extraction:
 Here I have used Pushshift dumps of r/depression.
-This is available as a zst file and I have used the default csv conversion script provided by author.
-<Script name> - Script to convert zst to csv.
+This is available as a zst file and I have used the default csv conversion script provided by author. zst_to-csv.py - Script to convert zst to csv.

 Data Filtration: